rwdavies/QUILT/README.md

 --phasefile=package_2020_08_25/phase.chr20.2000001.4000000.txt \
 --bqFilter=10 \
 --nCores=1
-## NOTES
-## 1) this imputes NA12878 on this region, using a haplotagged Illumina example and ONT
-##   succesful completion of this run results in a VCF at quilt_output/quilt.chr20.2000001.4000000.vcf.gz
-## 2) per-sample per-SNP output includes hard-called (integer) genotype, genotype posteriors, diploid dosage, and haploid dosages (i.e. haplotypes, can be turned into standard 0 or 1 haplotpes using rounding)
-## 3) you can try bamlist.0.25.txt to try 0.25X bams
-## 4) for normal operation when you do not have high quality phased truth genotypes, you can omit posfile and phasefile, and sites will be imputed
 ```
+Notes
+- This imputes NA12878 on this region, using a haplotagged Illumina example and ONT
+- Succesful completion of this run results in a VCF at `quilt_output/quilt.chr20.2000001.4000000.vcf.gz`
+- Per-sample, per-SNP output includes hard-called (integer) genotype, genotype posteriors, diploid dosage, and haploid dosages (i.e. haplotypes, can be turned into standard 0 or 1 haplotpes using rounding)
+- You can try bamlist.0.25.txt to try 0.25X bams
+- For normal operation when you do not have high quality phased truth genotypes, you can omit posfile and phasefile, and sites will be imputed

 ## Options and parameters <a name="paragraph-optionsparams"></a>